nikolaussucher/biology-text/docs/membrane_structure 10.md

 ## The Extracellular Matrix

-n biology, the extracellular matrix (ECM) is a three-dimensional network of extracellular macromolecules, such as collagen, enzymes, and glycoproteins, that provide structural and biochemical support to surrounding cells.
+In biology, the extracellular matrix (ECM) is a three-dimensional network of extracellular macromolecules, such as collagen, enzymes, and glycoproteins, that provide structural and biochemical support to surrounding cells.
 Because multicellularity evolved independently in different multicellular lineages, the composition of ECM varies between multicellular structures; however, cell adhesion, cell-to-cell communication and differentiation are common functions of the ECM.

 The animal extracellular matrix includes the interstitial matrix and the basement membrane.
 Interstitial matrix is present between various animal cells (i.e., in the intercellular spaces).
 Gels of polysaccharides and fibrous proteins fill the interstitial space and act as a compression buffer against the stress placed on the ECM.
 Basement membranes are sheet-like depositions of ECM on which various epithelial cells rest.
 Each type of connective tissue in animals has a type of ECM: collagen fibers and bone mineral comprise the ECM of bone tissue; reticular fibers and ground substance comprise the ECM of loose connective tissue; and blood plasma is the ECM of blood.

 The plant ECM includes cell wall components, like cellulose, in addition to more complex signaling molecules.
 Some single-celled organisms adopt multicellular biofilms in which the cells are embedded in an ECM composed primarily of extracellular polymeric substances (EPS).

 Due to its diverse nature and composition, the ECM can serve many functions, such as providing support, segregating tissues from one another, and regulating intercellular communication.
 The extracellular matrix regulates a cell's dynamic behavior.
 In addition, it sequesters a wide range of cellular growth factors and acts as a local store for them.
 Changes in physiological conditions can trigger protease activities that cause local release of such stores.
 This allows the rapid and local growth factor-mediated activation of cellular functions without de novo synthesis.
-This effect has been explored in a modelling and theoretical study wherein VEGFC, MMP2, and collagen I were used as an example.

 Formation of the extracellular matrix is essential for processes like growth, wound healing, and fibrosis.
 An understanding of ECM structure and composition also helps in comprehending the complex dynamics of tumor invasion and metastasis in cancer biology as metastasis often involves the destruction of extracellular matrix by enzymes such as serine proteases, threonine proteases, and matrix metalloproteinases.

 The stiffness and elasticity of the ECM has important implications in cell migration, gene expression, and differentiation.
 Cells actively sense ECM rigidity and migrate preferentially towards stiffer surfaces in a phenomenon called durotaxis.
 They also detect elasticity and adjust their gene expression accordingly which has increasingly become a subject of research because of its impact on differentiation and cancer progression.

-In the brain, where hyaluronan is the main ECM component, the matrix display both structural and signaling properties.
-High-molecular weight hyaluronan acts as a diffusional barrier that can modulate diffusion in the extracellular space locally.
-Upon matrix degradation, hyaluronan fragments are released to the extracellular space, where they function as pro-inflammatory molecules, orchestrating the response of immune cells such as microglia.

 Many cells bind to components of the extracellular matrix.
 Cell adhesion can occur in two ways; by focal adhesions, connecting the ECM to actin filaments of the cell, and hemidesmosomes, connecting the ECM to intermediate filaments such as keratin.
 This cell-to-ECM adhesion is regulated by specific cell-surface cellular adhesion molecules (CAM) known as integrins.
 Integrins are cell-surface proteins that bind cells to ECM structures, such as fibronectin and laminin, and also to integrin proteins on the surface of other cells.

-Fibronectins bind to ECM macromolecules and facilitate their binding to transmembrane integrins.
-The attachment of fibronectin to the extracellular domain initiates intracellular signalling pathways as well as association with the cellular cytoskeleton via a set of adaptor molecules such as actin.

-Extracellular matrix has been found to cause regrowth and healing of tissue.
-Although the mechanism of action by which extracellular matrix promotes constructive remodeling of tissue is still unknown, researchers now believe that Matrix-bound nanovesicles (MBVs) are a key player in the healing process.
-In human fetuses, for example, the extracellular matrix works with stem cells to grow and regrow all parts of the human body, and fetuses can regrow anything that gets damaged in the womb.
-Scientists have long believed that the matrix stops functioning after full development.
-It has been used in the past to help horses heal torn ligaments, but it is being researched further as a device for tissue regeneration in humans.

-In terms of injury repair and tissue engineering, the extracellular matrix serves two main purposes.
-First, it prevents the immune system from triggering from the injury and responding with inflammation and scar tissue.
-Next, it facilitates the surrounding cells to repair the tissue instead of forming scar tissue.

-For medical applications, the required ECM is usually extracted from pig bladders, an easily accessible and relatively unused source.
-It is currently being used regularly to treat ulcers by closing the hole in the tissue that lines the stomach, but further research is currently being done by many universities as well as the U.S. Government for wounded soldier applications.
-As of early 2007, testing was being carried out on a military base in Texas.
-Scientists are using a powdered form on Iraq War veterans whose hands were damaged in the war.

-Not all ECM devices come from the bladder.
-Extracellular matrix coming from pig small intestine submucosa are being used to repair "atrial septal defects" (ASD), "patent foramen ovale" (PFO) and inguinal hernia.
-After one year, 95% of the collagen ECM in these patches is replaced by the normal soft tissue of the heart.

-Extracellular matrix proteins are commonly used in cell culture systems to maintain stem and precursor cells in an undifferentiated state during cell culture and function to induce differentiation of epithelial, endothelial and smooth muscle cells in vitro.
-Extracellular matrix proteins can also be used to support 3D cell culture in vitro for modelling tumor development.

-Plant cells are tessellated to form tissues.
-The cell wall is the relatively rigid structure surrounding the plant cell.
-The cell wall provides lateral strength to resist osmotic turgor pressure, but it is flexible enough to allow cell growth when needed; it also serves as a medium for intercellular communication.
-The cell wall comprises multiple laminate layers of cellulose microfibrils embedded in a matrix of glycoproteins, including hemicellulose, pectin, and extensin.
-The components of the glycoprotein matrix help cell walls of adjacent plant cells to bind to each other.
-The selective permeability of the cell wall is chiefly governed by pectins in the glycoprotein matrix.
-Plasmodesmata (singular: plasmodesma) are pores that traverse the cell walls of adjacent plant cells.
-These channels are tightly regulated and selectively allow molecules of specific sizes to pass between cells.

 Components of the ECM are produced intracellularly by resident cells and secreted into the ECM via exocytosis.
 Once secreted, they then aggregate with the existing matrix.
 The ECM is composed of an interlocking mesh of fibrous proteins and glycosaminoglycans (GAGs).

-Proteoglycans

 Glycosaminoglycans (GAGs) are carbohydrate polymers and mostly attached to extracellular matrix proteins to form proteoglycans (hyaluronic acid is a notable exception; see below).
 Proteoglycans have a net negative charge that attracts positively charged sodium ions (Na+), which attracts water molecules via osmosis, keeping the ECM and resident cells hydrated.
 Proteoglycans may also help to trap and store growth factors within the ECM.

-Described below are the different types of proteoglycan found within the extracellular matrix.

-Heparan sulfate
-Heparan sulfate (HS) is a linear polysaccharide found in all animal tissues.
-It occurs as a proteoglycan (PG) in which two or three HS chains are attached in close proximity to cell surface or ECM proteins.
-It is in this form that HS binds to a variety of protein ligands and regulates a wide variety of biological activities, including developmental processes, angiogenesis, blood coagulation, and tumour metastasis.

-In the extracellular matrix, especially basement membranes, the multi-domain proteins perlecan, agrin, and collagen XVIII are the main proteins to which heparan sulfate is attached.

-Chondroitin sulfate
-Chondroitin sulfates contribute to the tensile strength of cartilage, tendons, ligaments, and walls of the aorta.
-They have also been known to affect neuroplasticity.

-Keratan sulfate
-Keratan sulfates have a variable sulfate content and, unlike many other GAGs, do not contain uronic acid.
-They are present in the cornea, cartilage, bones, and the horns of animals.

-Non-proteoglycan polysaccharide
-Hyaluronic acid
-Hyaluronic acid (or "hyaluronan") is a polysaccharide consisting of alternating residues of D-glucuronic acid and N-acetylglucosamine, and unlike other GAGs, is not found as a proteoglycan.
-Hyaluronic acid in the extracellular space confers upon tissues the ability to resist compression by providing a counteracting turgor (swelling) force by absorbing significant amounts of water.
-Hyaluronic acid is thus found in abundance in the ECM of load-bearing joints.
-It is also a chief component of the interstitial gel.
-Hyaluronic acid is found on the inner surface of the cell membrane and is translocated out of the cell during biosynthesis.

-Hyaluronic acid acts as an environmental cue that regulates cell behavior during embryonic development, healing processes, inflammation, and tumor development.
-It interacts with a specific transmembrane receptor, CD44.

-Proteins
-Collagen
 Collagens are the most abundant protein in the ECM.
 In fact, collagen is the most abundant protein in the human body and accounts for 90% of bone matrix protein content.
 Collagens are present in the ECM as fibrillar proteins and give structural support to resident cells.
 Collagen is exocytosed in precursor form (procollagen), which is then cleaved by procollagen proteases to allow extracellular assembly.
 Disorders such as Ehlers Danlos Syndrome, osteogenesis imperfecta, and epidermolysis bullosa are linked with genetic defects in collagen-encoding genes.
 The collagen can be divided into several families according to the types of structure they form:

-Fibrillar (Type I, II, III, V, XI)
-Facit (Type IX, XII, XIV)
-Short chain (Type VIII, X)
-Basement membrane (Type IV)
-Other (Type VI, VII, XIII)
-Elastin
 Elastins, in contrast to collagens, give elasticity to tissues, allowing them to stretch when needed and then return to their original state.
 This is useful in blood vessels, the lungs, in skin, and the ligamentum nuchae, and these tissues contain high amounts of elastins.
 Elastins are synthesized by fibroblasts and smooth muscle cells.
 Elastins are highly insoluble, and tropoelastins are secreted inside a chaperone molecule, which releases the precursor molecule upon contact with a fiber of mature elastin.
 Tropoelastins are then deaminated to become incorporated into the elastin strand.
 Disorders such as cutis laxa and Williams syndrome are associated with deficient or absent elastin fibers in the ECM.

-Extracellular vesicles
-In 2016, Huleihel et al., reported the presence of DNA, RNA, and Matrix-bound nanovesicles (MBVs) within ECM bioscaffolds.
-MBVs shape and size were found to be consistent with previously described exosomes.
-MBVs cargo includes different protein molecules, lipids, DNA, fragments, and miRNAs.
-Similar to ECM bioscaffolds, MBVs can modify the activation state of macrophages and alter different cellular properties such as; proliferation, migration and cell cycle.
-MBVs are now believed to be an integral and functional key component of ECM bioscaffolds.

-Cell adhesion proteins
-Fibronectin
 Fibronectins are glycoproteins that connect cells with collagen fibers in the ECM, allowing cells to move through the ECM.
 Fibronectins bind collagen and cell-surface integrins, causing a reorganization of the cell's cytoskeleton to facilitate cell movement.
 Fibronectins are secreted by cells in an unfolded, inactive form.
 Binding to integrins unfolds fibronectin molecules, allowing them to form dimers so that they can function properly.
 Fibronectins also help at the site of tissue injury by binding to platelets during blood clotting and facilitating cell movement to the affected area during wound healing.

-Laminin
 Laminins are proteins found in the basal laminae of virtually all animals.
 Rather than forming collagen-like fibers, laminins form networks of web-like structures that resist tensile forces in the basal lamina.
 They also assist in cell adhesion.
 Laminins bind other ECM components such as collagens and nidogens.

 ## Cell Junctions